6 Oct 2021 • BLOG - News

-Basically, an email newsletter is a type of email sent out by companies or individuals to a subscriber list (existing or potential customers that have signed up to receive marketing communications) that’s contains valuable content (guides, blog posts, news, products reviews, personal recommendations, tips, announcements and other resources).
+Basically, an email newsletter is a type of email sent out by companies or individuals to a subscriber list.
+That list should include existing or potential customers that have signed up and given clear consent to receive digital marketing communications from your brand.
+Email newsletters are sent regularly and contain valuable content, like guides, blog posts, news, product reviews, personal recommendations, tips, announcements, and other resources.

-Newsletters are an essential part of the email marketing strategy, as they allow businesses to nurture their contacts, by establishing themselves as key players in their industry, sharing insights and highlighting new products that will drive traffic to the website.
+Newsletters are an essential part of the email marketing strategy.
+They allow businesses to nurture their contacts by establishing themselves as key players in their industry, sharing insights, and highlighting new products that will drive traffic to the website.

 Creating a newsletter is not just a way to keep your customers informed about your new product or features, but has many other advantages.